rafigalb/DIM-Wishlists/README.md

 # Weapon perk recommendations for Destiny 2

-I compiled all of pandapaxxy's recommendations using 48klocs' files at https://github.com/48klocs/dim-wish-list-sources to use with https://www.d2checklist.com.
+I compiled recommendations from u/pandapaxxy and u/Mercules904 via 48klocs' files at https://github.com/48klocs/dim-wish-list-sources to use with https://www.d2checklist.com.

 ## How to use